ArcaniteSolutions/wg-tray/README.md

 ```

 ### Config groups
-You can define configs groups in the config groups files (located `./wireguard/wg_tray_groups.ini` by default).
+You can group configs by defining them in the config groups file (located at `./wireguard/wg_tray_groups.ini` by default).

 #### Example
 Here's an example of a `wg_tray_groups.ini` config file: